yelghali/prompt-based-tutorial-AKS/README.md

 In this tutorial, you will learn how to use Kubernetes and containers to deploy a multi-container application.
 You will use ChatGPT or GPT4 to guide you through a series of prompts that will help you understand the concepts and commands involved in Kubernetes.
 The objective of this tutorial is to simplify learning based on a prompts-enabled tutorial.

+## 1st prompt : asking the copilot to act as an AKS teacher

+Act as an AKS teacher.
+I am an AKS learner that (is new to AKS / knowns basics of AKS, uses AKS daily and wants detailed information), i will ask you a series of questions, and you help me learn and understand by providing the best and most up to date answer with examples and links to documentation.

 ## Introduction to Azure Kubernetes Service

   - What is Azure Kubernetes Service (AKS) and its benefits?